Abrar-Islam-Oitijjho/Multimodal-Fashion-Assistant/README.md

 └── faiss_text_siglip2_base.index  # FAISS text index
 ```

-Product image names can follow the format used in the dataset, such as:
+Product image names follow the format used in the dataset, such as:

 ```text
 000002_item1.jpg